Buddy breathing: Technique

-A pattern of two breaths per diver should be established as soon as possible and then terminate the dive and start the ascent as soon as possible, as air consumption while buddy breathing is usually more than double the normal rate.
-Most demand valves will only drain correctly if the hose is to the user's right, and in these cases the divers should align themselves to allow convenient movement of the demand valve from donor to recipient and back.
-When the divers need to ascend or swim horizontally, it requires co-ordination and some skill, which is best practiced in a low hazard environment.
+A pattern of two breaths per diver should be established as soon as possible and then the dive is terminated and the ascent started as soon as possible, as air consumption from the shared cylinder while buddy breathing is usually more than double the normal rate, because the divers are likely to be stressed.
+Most demand valves will only drain correctly if the exhaust valve is at the bottom which puts the hose to the user's right, and in these cases the divers should align themselves to allow convenient movement of the demand valve from donor to recipient and back.
+When the divers need to ascend or swim horizontally while buddy breathing, it requires co-ordination and some skill, which is best practiced in a low-hazard environment.
+During ascent it is important not to hold one's breath as this could allow the gas in the lungs to expand sufficiently to cause lung over-expansion injury.
+The standard way of preventing this is to require the diver to be constantly blowing bubbles from the mouth when not actively inhaling, which keeps the airway open.
+The rate of bubble blowing, however, should not be so high as to leave no air to purge the demand valve before taking the next breath.

+Buddy breathing is possible but difficult with most designs of full-face mask (FFM):

+If the recipient has a full-face mask and the donor has a standard scuba demand valve, the recipient has to remove their mask.
+Unless they have a backup half-mask their vision will be considerably impaired.
+Donating a FFM is impractical, and wearers carry an alternative gas source with a standard demand valve (DV) for gas sharing.
+A technique for air sharing between users of SCBA equipment with full-face masks using a low-pressure quick-connection system is also called buddy breathing.

 Training

 A study by the UCLA Diving Safety Research Project suggests that about 20 successful repetitions of buddy breathing during training of entry level students are needed for a reasonable expectation of success without errors, and retesting after three months without reinforcing practice showed degraded performance and procedural errors.
 This is a higher level of training than provided by most recreational diver training organisations.
 For the skill to be reliable in an emergency, periodic reinforcement is necessary, and familiarisation is particularly valuable when buddies are to dive together for the first time.